aws-samples/aws-modernization-with-rafay-systems/content/040_modules/5_blueprint.md

 ## Recap

-As of this step, you have created a "cluster blueprint" with the CloudWatch agent as one of the addons.
+As of this step, you have created and applied a cluster blueprint with the CloudWatch agent as one of the addons.

 Note that you can also reuse this cluster blueprint for as many clusters as you require in this project and also share the blueprint with other projects.